 OMNIA, ESPOO ADULT EDUCATION CENTRE

-Course enrolment, terms of payment, cancellation policy, discount instructions, other course terms
+Enrolment, terms of payment, cancellation policy, discount instructions, other course terms

 We reserve the right to make changes.

-1. Contact information of the Adult Education Centre’s customer service
+1. Contact information of the adult education centre’s customer service

 2. Enrolment terms